-The Arthrex Q&As were updated on July 20, 2021, to add new questions A6–A8 and D1–D3 and modify questions A2, A3, and B2 for clarity in response to questions and comments from stakeholders.
+The Arthrex Q&As were updated on December 4, 2021, to add new question A9 in response to questions and comments from stakeholders.
 The Office expects to provide additional information and updates soon.

 A. Effect of Arthrex on PTAB proceedings general